zieren/eltern-emailer/text.md

 * `--smtp_password=abc123` Specify the SMTP server password.
 * `--imap_password=abc123` Specify the IMAP server password.

+Passwords are accept from different sources with the following priority:
+1. Passwords specified on the command line override passwords from `config.json`
+2. Passwords in `config.json` are the default
+3. Passwords from environment variables are taken as fallback, if there is neither a password in `config.json` nor on the command line

 ## Environment variables

 The following environment variables are supported: